EARLY BIRD DEADLINE WLL REMAIN IN EFFECT UNTIL FINAL SUBMISSIONS DEADLINE OF SUNDAY, FEBRUARY 21, 2021

 A: If you accidentally submit your entry before you are ready, you may make changes as long as the final deadline has not passed.
 On your account page, click on “My Submissions” at top right.
 Find the award you would like to edit and under “Actions” you should be able to click on Edit.

-Q: Can multi-part series which aired over three days be entered for the Long Feature (Dave Rogers) Award?
+Q: Can multi-part series which aired over three days be entered for the Feature News Award?

-A: No. Entries for Long Feature (5-10 minutes) and the Short Feature (under 5 minutes) awards should be single items.
-The “Feature” categories recognize the challenge and art of crafting a single documentary that stands on its own.
-Multi-part items can be entered in the “Continuing Coverage” or the “In-depth or Investigative” categories, as long as the items meet those categories’ other criteria.
+A: No. Entries for Feature News (10 minutes) Award should be single items.
+The category recognizes the challenge and art of crafting a single documentary that stands on its own.
+Multi-part items can be entered in the “Continuing Coverage” or the Investigative” categories, as long as the items meet those categories’ other criteria..

 Q: I am going to be entering a Live Special Event.
 It was broadcast both in Inuktitut and English.
 Our bilingual host did the show in both languages and much of the script was the same in both languages.
 She would first talk in Inuktitut and then repeat in English.
 Do I still have to have all of the Inuktitut translated into English?